JyoshnaDeepala/IPL-Win-Probalility-Prediction-using-ML/README.md

 https://ipl-win-probability-predicto.herokuapp.com/

-helps in betting by pridicting the win probability of both teams using machine learning.
+helps in betting by predicting the win probability of both teams using machine learning.